kingapl/mini_projects/README.md

 The user is playing with the computer.
 The game consists in choosing one of three symbols: "paper", "stone" or "scissors".
 "Paper" beats "stone", "stone" beats "scissors" and "scissors" beats "paper".
 The player wins if the symbol chosen by him beats the symbol chosen by the computer.

+## Weather
+Simple program showing the user the weather in the city entered by the user.

 ## Words counter
 In this project user is prompted to enter text and next the program counts words in the string.